luslab/MLehealth/README.md

 #### cox-discretised.R

 This model uses the expert-selected dataset with discretised versions of continuous variables to allow missing values to be incorporated, and cross-validates to determine the discretisation scheme.

+#### cox-discretised-imputed.R

+This model uses the imputed version of the expert-selected dataset with discretised versions of continuous variables, following the same method as above.

 #### rapsomaniki-cox-values-from-paper.csv